NetApp/harvest/docs/ontap-metrics.md

 ### volume_size_used_percent

-Percentage of the volume size that is used.
+percentage of utilized storage space in a volume relative to its total capacity

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|